pythonnet/pythonnet.github.io/README.md

 from System.Windows.Forms import Form
 ```

-**Note** Earlier releases of Python for .NET relied on "implicit loading"
+**Note** Earlier releases of Python.NET relied on "implicit loading"
 to support automatic loading of assemblies whose names corresponded to an
 imported namespace.
 Implicit loading still works for backward compatibility,
 but will be removed in a future release so it is recommended to use
 the `clr.AddReference` method.

-Python for .NET uses the PYTHONPATH (sys.path) to look for assemblies
+Python.NET uses the PYTHONPATH (sys.path) to look for assemblies
 to load, in addition to the usual application base and the GAC.
 To ensure
 that you can implicitly import an assembly, put the directory containing
 the assembly in `sys.path`.

 ## Using Classes

-Python for .NET allows you to use any non-private classes, structs,
+Python.NET allows you to use any non-private classes, structs,
 interfaces, enums or delegates from Python.
 To create an instance of a
 managed class, you use the standard instantiation syntax, passing a set
 of arguments that match one of its public constructors: